 1. Who should be referred to the long-term care home at the Seniors' Health Centre?

-Seniors with complex health and physical needs that may be difficult for family members, family physicians and community support services to continue providing the required level of care in the community.
+Seniors with complex health and physical needs — when it is difficult for family members, family physicians and community support services to continue providing the required level of care in the community.

 2. How can a person be admitted to the home?